Humanitarian aid during the Gaza war: Killing of aid seekers

 On 8 March, five were killed when they were struck by airdropped aid after its parachute failed to open.
 A witness stated, "The parachute didn't open and fell down like a rocket on the roof of one of the houses".
 Stephane Dujarric called it a "tragic accident".
 On 9 March, a second airdrop wounded aid seekers who were taken to al-Shifa Hospital.

 It was reported that on 14 March by Gaza's health ministry that at least 20 people were killed and 155 wounded by Israeli shelling when they were queued to wait for humanitarian aid to be disbursed in Kuwait Square.
 The IDF denied IDF forces fired upon aid seekers and that "armed Palestinians" did.
 On 26 March, the Gaza government media office stated that 12 people had drowned attempting to retrieve aid parcels dropped in the sea.
 Verified footage on 31 March showed a dead body entangled in an aid package parachute.
 The Government Media Office stated in May 2024 that a 14-year-old boy had been seriously injured after opening "a booby-trapped can of food".

 On 1 June 2025, 32 Palestinians were killed and 200 others injured in an Israeli tank attack at a food distribution site in Rafah, located in southern Gaza.
 The aid was being distributed by the Gaza Humanitarian Foundation (GHF), an organization supported by Israel and the United States.
 The United Nations and other humanitarian organizations do not collaborate with GHF, as they believe it facilitates Israel's complete occupation of Gaza.

+In September 2025, after a year-long investigation, The New Humanitarian reported that from 1 January 2024 until 9 September 2025, a total of 2,957 aid seekers were killed and nearly 20,000 others were injured by Israeli forces.